unicode-org/icu/docs/userguide/design.md

 4. Applications must be built using an ICU that was configured for binary compatibility.
 5. Use ICU version 3.0 or later.
+6. Provide both “common” and “i18n” libraries, or build a combined library.

 **Stable APIs Only.** APIs in the ICU library that are tagged as being stable will be maintained in future versions of the library.
 Stable functions will